FabianHertwig/FabianHertwig.github.io/Readme.md

 It uses the default [jeckyll minima theme](https://github.com/jekyll/minima) but there are some customizations to the templates in the `_includes` folder.
 When you add a file there, then the default gets overridden.
 See the minima repo for the default files.

 Changes:
+- Template for the social icons is adapted to make the footer tighter.
 - Link to the data privacy and imprint site in the footer, this is needed by german law.
 These sites are markdown files in the `docs` folder.
 The `_config.yml` is configured to only show the *about* link in the header, see `header_pages`.
-- Additional script to the google analytics script to be able to opt out of tracking.
-The script is called in a link in the data privacy section.
-- Template for the social icons is adapted to make the footer tighter.
+- Cookie consent banner.
+The banner got generated with [Osano](https://www.osano.com/cookieconsent/download/).
+The scripts for the banner are in the `_includes/cookie-consent-*.html` files.
+These are included in the `_includes/head.html` and `_includes/footer.html` to load the scripts before the `</head>` and `</body>` tags.
+The default google analytics script got separated into functions so that the cookies are only set on consent.

 ## Comment System